telerik/maui-docs/controls/templatedbutton/command.md

 ---
 title: Command
 page_title: .NET MAUI TemplatedButton Documentation - Command
-description: Review TemplatedButton Command that is executed when button is clicked.
+description: Learn about the .NET MAUI TemplatedButton Command that is executed when the button is clicked.
 position: 8
 slug: templatedbutton-command
 ---

-# .NET MAUI TemplatedButton Commands
+# .NET MAUI TemplatedButton Command

-The Telerik .NET MAUI TemplatedButton allows you to attach a command that executes when the button is clicked.
+The Telerik .NET MAUI TemplatedButton allows you to attach a command that executes when the button is clicked or tapped.

-* `Command` (`ICommand`)&mdash;Defines the command, which executes when the button is clicked.
+* `Command` (`ICommand`)&mdash;Defines the command which executes when the button is clicked.
-* `CommandParameter` (`object`)&mdash;Specifies the parameter of the command, which executes when the button is clicked.
+* `CommandParameter` (`object`)&mdash;Specifies the parameter of the command which executes when the button is clicked.

 ## Using the Command

-The following example demonstrates how to use the `Clicked` event:
+The following example demonstrates how to use the `Command` to change the text displayed within the ToggledButton on click.

 **1.** Define the TemplatedButton in XAML: